 Add about 120ml of vegetable oil (or other odourless oil) into your wok or a frying pan.
 I tend to use a smaller pan and fry my beef in three bathes.
 Using a small pan means I need to add less oil for the beef to fully submerge (just be being frugal).
 Make sure your oil is hot before you start adding beef.
 And don’t overcrowd the pan.
 Better fry in baches.
 It will only take 3 minutes per batch so you won’t save that much time if you do it all in one go.

 Transfer the beef onto a paper towel-lined plate to absorb any excess oil.
 Then repeat with the rest of the beef.
 That’s your Chinese crispy beef ready!

-In a separate large frying pan or wok, add a tbsp of oil (I just take a spoonful from my beef pan).
+In a separate large frying pan or wok, add a tablespoon of oil (I just take a spoonful from my beef pan).
 Add carrots, pepper, chilli, ginger and garlic and fry on high heat for 30 seconds to 1 minute.
 Then add the sauce that you prepared earlier.
 Stir and leave to vigorously bubble for a minute.
 Add your crispy beef and toss just enough to coat.

 Serve your chilli beef with some spring onion and sesame seeds scattered on top and some fluffy white rice on the side.

 We chose to use sirloin steak for our Crispy Chilli Beef, as it is nice and tender.
 However, both Minute steak and Rump will work just fine, as long as you slice your beef thinly enough, as your beef will be flash cooked, so it won’t have much time to soften.